Electoral reform in India: Civil Rights Societies

 The introduction of Electoral Bonds received huge criticism from the civil rights societies and even the public in general.
 The concept of donor "anonymity" threatens the very spirit of democracy.
 The Association for Democratic Reforms (ADR), a non-governmental organisation (NGO) argues that the additional amendments done in different Acts to pave the way for electoral bonds have "opened the floodgates to unlimited corporate donations to political parties and anonymous financing by Indian as well as foreign companies, which can have serious repercussions on Indian democracy".
 Opposition parties argue that this move keeps the political parties and the voters in dark, and at the same time only the ruling party has all the access to contribution records through state mechanisms like SBI and Income Tax Department.

 In a statement Association for Democratic Reforms (ADR)stated that "It may also be noted that the printing of these bonds & SBI commission for facilitating the sale and purchase of the bonds is paid from the taxpayers’ money by the central government.”
 ADR along with Common Cause another non-profit organization has moved to Supreme Court in 2017.
 Court had sought response from government and EC.
 However till March 2021 the case has not been heard in detail.

 RBI

 An investigative article published by HuffPost India on November 18, 2019, examines a series of documents which show how the Reserve Bank of India was critical of the Electoral Bonds Schemes on multiple occasions, and how the Government of India ignored the concerns of the RBI time and time again and went ahead with its plans for the Electoral Bonds.
 The RBI said that the bonds would "undermine the faith in Indian banknotes and encourage money laundering."

+The report highlighted the gap between the RBI's concerns and the government's final decision.